About Understanding Dementia

 I set up Understanding Dementia as a charitable project in 2017, but the seeds were sown a long time ago.
 I am the great-niece and granddaughter of some formidable Victorians.
 I was taught to treat them, and my other ‘elders and betters’, with great respect, and never to contradict or interrupt them.

-My first job on leaving school was in a care home, to fill in time before starting a nursing course.
-My upbringing was all the preparation I had for the role, and I was shocked at staff attitudes to the people in our care.
-I was told they had ‘had their life’ and didn’t matter any more.
-When a resident chatted to me one day, a care worker called out: ‘You don’t want to listen to her, she’s gaga’.
-I was appalled to see a new resident’s dignity effectively stripped away, leaving her institutionalised and unrecognisable within days of moving in.
+My first job on leaving school was as a care assistant in a care home.
+My upbringing was the only preparation I had for the role, and I was shocked at some staff attitudes to the people in our care.
+They told me the residents had already had their life and didn’t matter any more.
+When a resident was chatting to me one day, a senior care worker called out: ‘You don’t want to listen to her, she’s gaga’.
+I was also appalled to see a new resident’s dignity effectively stripped away, leaving her institutionalised and unrecognisable within days of moving in.

 That experience haunted me.
-I wanted to do something to improve the care of people with dementia, but I didn’t know what or how.
-My nursing career appeared to be the obvious route, but it was not to be.
-However, some years later, with a first class honours degree in occupational therapy, I worked in community mental health for older people, and encountered many with dementia.
-A family carer introduced me to the innovative special method developed by the Contented Dementia Trust, and I subsequently trained with the Trust at Burford and worked as a special Practitioner for five years.
+I wanted to do something to improve the care of people with dementia.
+I wasn’t sure how to go about it, but the nursing career I was about to start seemed the most obvious route.
+That was not to be, but some years later, with an Honours degree in Occupational Therapy, I worked with older people, many of whom had dementia.
+A family carer introduced me to the innovative SPECAL method developed by the Contented Dementia Trust, and I subsequently trained with the Trust at Burford and worked as a SPECAL Practitioner for five years.

 At Burford I learned how to reduce the impact of dementia on our clients’ well-being.
-We worked with the dementia instead of fighting against it, focusing on the person’s well-being rather than any memory loss, and so enabled them to function at their best.
-With my colleagues I co-taught courses for both family carers and professionals.
-I also prepared training materials for an evaluation of this approach to care, which King’s College London is currently undertaking.
+The team worked with dementia instead of fighting against it, focusing on well-being rather than any memory loss, thus enabling individuals to function at their best.
+I co-taught courses for both family carers and professionals, and prepared training materials for an evaluation by King’s College London.